john-aws/longjohn/README.md

 I wrote this while trying to add [long-stack-traces](https://github.com/tlrobinson/long-stack-traces) to my server and realizing that there were issues with support of [EventEmitter::removeListener](http://nodejs.org/api/events.html#events_emitter_removelistener_event_listener).
 The node HTTP Server will begin to leak callbacks and any of your own code that relies on removing listeners would not work as anticipated.

 So what to do...
-I stole the code and rewrote it.
+I stole the code and re-wrote it.
 I've added support for removeListener along with the ability to cut off the number of async calls the library will trace.
 I hope you like it!

 Please thank [tlrobinson](https://github.com/tlrobinson) for the initial implementation!